unauthorized-403/403-ThreatHunt/README.md

 <h1>403 Threat Hunt</h1>
 <h2>Description</h2>
-<p>This repositry aims to document threat hunting queries and serve as a reference point for threat hunters for their daily jobs.\nSome of the queries from this project can be used as detection rule after approprate tuning based on your environment.</p>
+<p>This repositry aims to document threat hunting queries and serve as a reference point for threat hunters for their daily jobs.</p>
+<p></p>
+<p>Some of the queries from this project can be used as detection rule after approprate tuning based on your environment.</p>
 <p></p>
 <p>All threat hunting queries from blog.403.co.nz will be categorized and re-located to appropriate MITRE ATTACK techniques within the project, as well as translated into multiple query languages.
 The following languages are supported:</p>
 <ul>